 Signs That Sensitivity Is Normal

-Sensitivity is likely within normal parameters if it’s gradually decreasing in intensity, only occurs in response to specific triggers (not spontaneous), responds well to over-the-counter pain medication, and doesn’t interfere significantly with eating, sleeping, or daily activities.
+Sensitivity is likely within normal parameters if it’s gradually decreasing in intensity, only occurs in response to specific triggers (not spontaneous), responds well to over-the-counter pain medication, and does not interfere significantly with eating, sleeping, or daily activities.
 Minor fluctuations day-to-day are normal as long as the overall trend is toward improvement.

 Red Flags Requiring Dental Attention

 Worsening sensitivity rather than improvement over time signals a potential problem.
 If pain that was manageable initially becomes more severe after a week, contact your dentist.
-Similarly, prolonged pain after stimulus removal discomfort lasting more than 30 seconds after drinking something cold suggests significant pulp inflammation that may not resolve independently.
+Similarly, prolonged pain after stimulus removal, discomfort lasting more than 30 seconds after drinking something cold, suggests significant pulp inflammation that may not resolve independently.

 When Immediate Care Is Necessary